Beveren rabbit

 The Beveren is one of the oldest and largest breeds of fur rabbits.
 It was first bred in Beveren, a small town near Antwerp in Belgium.
-Their coats can be blue, white, black, brown and lilac, though not all of these varieties are ARBA-recognized.
+Their coats can be blue, white, black and lilac, though not all of these varieties are ARBA-recognized.
 There is a rare variety called the Pointed Beveren, which comes in the same colors but has white tipped hairs.
 The blue variety is the original.